Big Lots’ home category “stabilizing”

-During the 1,345-unit retailer's presentation at the Barclays Capital 2009 Retail and Restaurant two-day conference last week, Steve Fishman, chairman, ceo and president of Big Lots, noted the chain's home business has "stabilized."
+During the 1,345-unit retailer’s presentation at the Barclays Capital 2009 Retail and Restaurant two-day conference today, Steve Fishman, chairman, ceo and president, noted the chain’s home business has “stabilized.”

 But he offered a caveat.